maldevel/intelspy/README.md

 Perform automated network reconnaissance scans to gather network intelligence.

-IntelSpy is a multi-threaded network intelligence spy tool which performs automated enumeration of network services.
-It performs live hosts detection scans, port scans, services enumeration scans, web content scans, brute-force, detailed off-line exploits searches and more.
+IntelSpy is a multi-threaded network intelligence tool which performs automated network services enumeration.
+It performs live hosts detection scans, port scans, services enumeration scans, web content scans, brute-forcing, detailed off-line exploits searches and more.

 The tool will also launch further enumeration scans for each detected service using a number of different tools.

----

-### Credits

-I had started working on IntelSpy when one day I discovered [AutoRecon](https://github.com/Tib3rius/AutoRecon).
-Instead of reinventing the wheel, IntelSpy is the result of combining/merging IntelSpy with the best features of the AutoRecon to create a network reconnaissance tool suitable for Penetration Testing engagements.

 ---